A. K. Sharma: Work in PMO

+Work in MSME

+MSME-Champions (Creation and Harmonious Application of Modern Processes for Increasing the Output and National Strength) is an ICT-based (Information and Communication Technology) platform launched by the Ministry of Micro, Small and Medium Enterprises, Government of India.
+It was launched on 9 May 2020 with the objective of providing support to Micro, Small and Medium Enterprises (MSMEs) during challenging circumstances and assisting them in becoming competitive at national and international levels.

+The idea for developing an ICT-based support system was proposed by A. K. Sharma after assuming charge as Secretary of the Ministry of Micro, Small and Medium Enterprises on the evening of 30 April 2020.
+The MSME-Champions portal was developed as an integrated platform to address the concerns of MSMEs and provide assistance related to areas such as grievance resolution, guidance, finance, market access, and technology adoption.

 Voluntary retirement and entry into politics

 Arvind Kumar Sharma sought retirement in January 2021 from civil services, 18 months before his due retirement.
 A few days after his voluntary retirement, Sharma joined the Bharatiya Janata Party (BJP) in Uttar Pradesh.
+He was appointed as a vice-president of the Uttar Pradesh BJP unit and was elected as a Member of the Legislative Council (MLC) of Uttar Pradesh.

 In 2021 he worked on the COVID-19 epidemic in Varanasi, during which COVID cases in the city were reduced from over 1,000 to under 300.
 Sharma offered 53,000 medical kits and other aid to manage CSR funds.
 He also supported other functionaries of BJP to in COVID mitigation work, and helped authorities to disseminate alternative medicine in the most affected areas.
 He also led the establishment of the Kashi COVID response center.

-He is currently a cabinet minister in Uttar Pradesh.
+Cabinet Minister of UP

+Arvind Kumar Sharma (A. K. Sharma) is a Cabinet Minister in the Government of Uttar Pradesh.
+He holds the portfolios of Urban Development, Urban Employment and Poverty Alleviation, Energy, and Additional Sources of Energy in the Yogi Adityanath government.